11Olya112/Cocktails_Web_App/README.md

 # Cocktails Web App

-Write here about your project in two-three sentences.
+It's a web application that allows users to log in and view the list of cocktails.
+All registered users are stored in the database.
 - [DEMO](https://cocktails-web-5cufidem5-11olya112.vercel.app/)

 ## Description

-It's a web application that allows users to log in and view the list of cocktails.
-All registered users are stored in the database.
 Technologies: React.js, Express.js, MySQL, Bulma was used for styling.

 ### Dependencies